Gravity Gun: Legacy

 A weapon similar to the Gravity Gun, known as the Grabber, was introduced in the 2005 Doom 3 expansion pack, Resurrection of Evil.
 Dead Space (2008) was planned to incorporate a device called the TK Gun to pick up and throw objects, which became the Kinesis Module.
 Rage 2 (2018) featured a purely combat-oriented gravity gun that allowed players to slam enemies against walls when tagged with special bullets.
 The Gravity Gun is one of several video game weapons used in a climactic fight for the 2021 film Free Guy.
 The handheld multitool in Squadron 42 was compared to a Gravity Gun by critics.

 Valve's 2020 virtual reality game Half-Life: Alyx, a prequel to Half-Life 2, contains a pair of "gravity gloves" wielded by protagonist Alyx Vance, which provide function similar to the gravity gun with the ability to lift and throw objects, though tailored to work as standard VR in-game hand controls.

+The Portal Gun, formally the Aperture Science Handheld Portal Device, featured in the Portal series was also inspired by the Gravity Gun, featuring a similar three-pronged science fiction design.
+Both the Gravity Gun and Portal Gun, while superficially resembling directed-energy weapons, instead function moreso as tools to reward lateral thinking and manipulating one's environment to overcome obstacles.
+The Portal Gun introduced in Portal 1 (2007) refines such gameplay concepts to focus entirely on transportation and puzzle-solving, allowing the player to avoid and outmaneuver hazards rather than facing them head on.

+Props of the Gravity Gun and Portal Gun are popular items for both cosplayers and collectors.
+Notable examples include two film-quality replicas by Australian artist Harrison Krix, which were auctioned for charity in 2010 and 2011.